 With the construction of over 800 bridges and 103 tunnels, the railway line was considered a feat of engineering brilliance and is operational to this day.
 More popularly known today as the ‘toy train’, the railway line is a UNESCO World Heritage Site in its own right.

 Shimla as a town was built by the British and for the British, so a visit even to this day is likely to transport you back to the Victorian times.
-The construction of the Christ Church, the Viceregal Lodge and the Mall Road are all built either in the Neo-Gothic or Tudorbethan styles of architecture.
+The construction of the Christ Church, the Viceregal Lodge, and the Mall Road are all built either in the Neo-Gothic or Tudorbethan styles of architecture.

 Shimla’s culture is a marriage of the British and Indian influences that the city’s history is deeply rooted in.
-Almost all of the Victorian architecture has been preserved to this day, for example the Viceregal Lodge, is now a research institute (The Indian Institute of Advanced Study).
+Almost all of the Victorian architecture has been preserved to this day, for example, the Viceregal Lodge, is now a research institute (The Indian Institute of Advanced Study).

 Shimla also has a lot to offer when it comes to events and festivities.
 The Shimla Summer Festival that takes place in the summer is a carnival that takes place over five days, the festival consists of competitions, games for kids and a lot of musicians performing at the event.
 The Summer Festival is not the only carnival that takes place in Shimla.
 The Christmas Carnival is a festival that takes place at the ridge from Christmas to New Year’s Eve.

-The closest airport to Shimla is the Shimla Airport in Jubarbhatti, which is about 22 kilometres away from the city center.
+The closest airport to Shimla is the Shimla Airport in Jubarbhatti, which is about 22 kilometers away from the city center.
 While there are flights between Shimla and Chandigarh or even Delhi for that matter, these for most parts are expensive and prone to cancellations due to the weather.

 We recommend flying into Chandigarh Airport, Chandigarh is extremely well connected by air and is about four hours away from Shimla by car.